 Printed music from the Royal Music Library is described in the main online catalogue, Explore the British Library.

 The British Library’s Digitised Manuscripts web-pages include images of manuscripts from the Royal Music Library, including all of the Handel and Purcell autograph scores.

 A complete list of digitised music manuscripts (including those from the Royal Music Library) is published quarterly on the British Library Music Blog.

 Images of medieval music manuscripts from earlier royal collections can often be found on the Digital Image Archive of Medieval Music (DIAMM).

 The Royal Music Library collection is available to view in the Rare Books & Music Reading Room.
 Descriptions can be found via the catalogues mentioned above.
 Items can be ordered via Explore the British Library.

 Please note that access restrictions apply to some of our most vulnerable and important manuscripts, including a number from the Royal Music Library (noted under ‘Access conditions’ in online catalogue descriptions).
 In these cases, researchers are asked to consult a digital or microfilm surrogate in the first instance; access to original material should be made by application in advance.

-For more information, please contact the Music Reference Service.
+For more information, please contact the Music Reference Enquiry Team.

 William Barclay Squire, Catalogue of the King's Music Library, I, The Handel Manuscripts (London, 1927); II, The Miscellaneous Manuscripts, by H. Andrews (1929); III, Printed Music and Musical Literature (1929)